مَجْهُول vs مَعْلُوم

 A passive فِعْلٌ does not have a doer.
 But we do know who the action was done-to.
 Therefore instead of an inside pronoun (ضَمَيْرٌ مُسْتَتِرٌ), we have an inside pronoun done-to, which is called the نَائِبُالفَاعِلِ.

-Let us look at a few examples:
+Let us look at a few examples to reinforce the concept:

 Active فِعْلٌ (verb) (الفِعْلُ الْمَبْنِيُّ لِلْمَعْلُومِ): فَاعِلٌPassive فِعْلٌ (verb) (الفِعْلُ الْمَبْنِيُّ لِلْمَجْهُولِ)نَائِبُالفَاعِلِ